English

 Basic info

-Polypropylene (PP) is a light material commonly used for storage and packing in the food processing industry.
-It’s usable for printing partially flexible parts.
+Polypropylene (PP) is a lightweight material resistant to chemicals and is commonly used for storage and packing in the food processing industry.
+It’s usable for printing lab equipment, engine fluid containers and similar applications.
 Due to its high price and difficult printing, it’s not recommended for beginners.

-Heatbed: Smooth PEI sheet with PP tape will provide the best adhesion.
+Heatbed: PP sheet will provide the best adhesion.

 Description